Choosing the best time to visit Ireland can be confusing for first-time visitors.

 🌤️How's October Weather in Ireland?

-The average daily temperature in Ireland in October might sound cool.
+The average daily temperature high in Ireland in October is 14°C (57° F),

 Weather in Ireland in October can be settled and warm.

 Air temperatures can certainly be crisp at times.
-However, there is not a huge falloff in average temperature from the height of summer (July has Ireland's highest average temperature with 16°C (61° F); a difference of only 2 degrees!).
+Perhaps surprisingly, there is not a huge drop in average temperature between October and summertime; July has Ireland's highest average temperature with 16°C (61° F); a difference of only 2 degrees!